timklapdor/uimagine-website/_drafts/the-digital-online-learners-skill-framework.md

 tags: []

 ---
 Have you heard about the 'Get ready, get set, become a digital online learner' free, open online course yet?
-This course, designed by uImagine Open Pathways team, provides skills for people of all ages to learn more about how to be successful when learning online.
-Is this for you?
-Come on in!
+This course, designed by uImagine Open Pathways team and available via the [openlearning.com/csu](https://www.openlearning.com/csu/) portal, provides skills for people of all ages to learn more about how to be successful when learning online.
+Is this something you want to do?

 One of the topics in the course introduces the **'Digital online learners skill framework'**.
 This was developed to explore, consider and adopt essential skills for digital online learning.